sololmos/calculadora/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

+ This project was deployed here ---> [Calculadora App](https://calculadora-orcin-nu.vercel.app/).

 <br/>